yamatogun/100-days-of-code/log.md

 **today's progress**: doc about how to use relationship with SQLAlchemy + finished the CSS brush up

 **thoughts**: I didn't think too much about the end goal.
 I was focused on understanding what I was learning, which is important.

+### Day 7: Monday, December 12th 2017

+**today's progress**:
+implemented the Todo class and checked that the relationship with User was working as expected.
+did one exercise which was about inverting a linked list

+**thoughts** I was glad to be able to manage to code again.
+I am still sick, so my pace has slowed down a bit for the past 3-4 days, but I am trying to keep going nevertheless.